 I started Cream in December 2020.
 My ranking of Cream's albums is probably Disraeli Gears, followed by Fresh Cream, then Goodbye, then Wheels of Fire.
-For the grade-grubbers out there, I looked at the track list of their greatest hits and that'd easily be an A-.
+Although I wasn't hot on any of their studio albums front to back, I think there's probably a pretty good greatest hits album out there.

 Fresh Cream (1966): B+